Emotions are powerful. So powerful that they control almost every action you take every day.

 Talking to a supportive and non-judgmental person is one of the best methods of releasing your negative emotions.
 Usually, a close relation or friend can help.
 Sometimes, a counselor is the best option.

-Be careful when expressing your emotions to others.
+Be careful when expressing them to others.
 Avoid the blame game and use “I feel” statements to take ownership of your feelings.
 If talking is making you more upset, take a break and try later when you’re calm.

 Keep a Mood Journal

-Keeping a mood journal is an equally effective way of expressing negative emotions.
+Keeping a mood journal is an equally effective way of expressing negative emotions and controlling them.
 It keeps a record of all your experiences and allows you to review the patterns later.
 It can also improve your problem-solving skills by helping you think logically.

-If you experience extreme emotions and aren’t able to work through them, therapy can help.
+If you experience extreme emotions and aren’t able to work through or control them, therapy can help.

 Persistent emotional experiences can lead to mental health conditions such as anxiety, depression, and bipolar disorder.
 Being unable to regulate your emotions might indicate trauma or other underlying concerns.
 Therefore, seeking professional support is necessary.